Elias Díaz Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The left-hander last appeared on Saturday against the Kansas City Royals, when he tossed seven scoreless innings while giving up four hits.
+- The right-hander last pitched on Saturday against the Kansas City Royals, when he tossed six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.